capossele/SynchroniCityDataMarketplace/doc/user-guide.rst

 Admin
 =====

-If the user of the Business API Ecosystem is an admin, he will be able to access the *Administration* section of the web portal.
+If the user of the SynchroniCity IoT Data Marketplace is an admin, he will be able to access the *Administration* section of the web portal.
 This section is located in the user menu.

 .. image:: ./images/user/cat1.png